Skip to main content

 2. Identify the courses that you want RPL credits for.
 Check the Undergraduate or Graduate calendar to see which courses your experience matches.

-3. Prepare your application.
-All applicants need to submit a CV, letter of intent, and letters of recommendation or support from their prior experiences.
+3. Prepare your supporting documents.
+All requests must include a CV, letter of intent, and letters of recommendation or support from their prior experiences.

-4. Submit your application and supporting documentation and pay the application processing fee.
+5. Submit your request through your Student Centre and pay the processing fee.

-5. Await evaluation - RPL assessments normally take 8–10 weeks, though timelines may vary depending on the dossier and department.
-The department may request a challenge exam or other assessment (portfolio, interview, work sample) to verify competence.
+6. Wait for a decision.
+RPL assessments normally take 8–10 weeks, though timelines may vary depending on the request and department.
+The department may also ask for additional assessments, like a challenge exam or interview, to verify competence.

-Note: The RPL application will open in March of 2026.
+Note: The RPL request form will be available as of May 2026.

 Cost